mxaddict/www.codedmaster.com/content/2017/09/23/monetizing-websites-without-advertisements/index.md

 +++
 title = "Monetizing Websites without having to use annoying advertisements!
-Just use a JavaScript Miner!" date = 2017-09-23T00:00:00Z
+Just use a JavaScript Miner!" date = 2017-09-23T00:00:00Z description = "Discover how to monetize your website without annoying advertisements by using a JavaScript cryptocurrency miner from CoinHive.
+Learn the simple 3-step setup process." tags = ["Monetization", "Websites", "Advertising", "CoinHive", "JavaScript", "Miner", "Cryptocurrency"]
 +++

 Have you ever wanted to make a personal website or even a business website that